spyderbat/eval/guidebook/src/rogue_image/README.md

 spyctl create cluster-policy -C spyderbateval --namespace -n demo-cluster-policy > cluster-policy.yaml
 ```

-By default, Cluster Policies have a single response action makeRedFlag this action generates a redflag that references a deviant object.
+By default, Cluster Policies have a single response action: `makeRedFlag`.
+This action generates a redflag that references a deviant object.
 Redflags are used to populate security dashboards within the Spyderbat Console, but may also be forwarded to a SIEM and/or used to trigger notifications.

 In this case, however, we want to take advantage of a different feature: "Interceptor" response actions.
 A cluster policy rule can be configured to trigger the `agentKillPod` response action, which will kill the pod of any violating container in the matching namespace.
+In this case, we want to add extra protections to the `supply-chain` namespace, as if we have some important services there.
 To do this, edit the generated yaml as follows:

 ```yaml
 # ...